wandb/docs/docs/guides/hosting/iam/sso.md

 ## OpenID Connect (OIDC)

-W&B Server supports two OpenID Connect (OIDC) authentication flows for integrating with external Identity Providers (IdPs):
+W&B Server supports the following OIDC authentication flows for integrating with external Identity Providers (IdPs).
-- Implicit Flow with Form Post and
+1. Implicit Flow with Form Post
-- Authorization Code Flow with Proof Key for Code Exchange (PKCE).
+2. Authorization Code Flow with Proof Key for Code Exchange (PKCE)

 These flows authenticate users and provide W&B Server with the necessary identity information (in the form of ID tokens) to manage access control.